jsb1/Repetier-Firmware/README.md

 I hope You know what I mean with nightly board...

 # Current state
-- Prints really well with repetier host - nothing else tested for now
+- Prints really well with repetier host and from SD card
-- Display, keys, and printing from SD is working now.
-Currently no idea what to do with "move right" key.
+- Display and keys working now. "move right" key directly jumps to "print from SD".
 - No music ;-)
 - Settings in eeprom are currently not enabled.
 - Optimized for old plywood printers.
 If You have a device with stiff (metal or acrylic) frame You can set xy-acceleration to 3000 mm/s^2 and beyond
-- Heated bed thermistor values are for CTC clones having a 50k ntc - and guessed.
-Be careful with bed temp settings!
+- Heated bed thermistor values are for CTC clones having a 50k ntc.
+Be careful with bed temp settings!.
 - Bed zero position is at left and lowest (near to front).
 When I set it to bed center there are issues with soft endstops.
-I'll discuss that with repetier team when major issues are resolved
+I'll discuss that with repetier team when major issues are resolved.
-- Not yet ready for merging to origin. config.h is hardcoded and DUE port is not updated yet.
+- config.h is coded for my CTC.
 - Reverting back to sailfish is not tested yet.
 At minimum You will have to erase the eeprom.